ChenYW68/ADCM/README.md

-# ADCM
+# Additive Dynamic Models for Correcting Numerical Model Outputs
-Data and Codes for the paper: ''Additive Dynamic Models for Correcting Numerical Model Outputs'' by Y. Chen, X. Chang, F. Luo, and H. Huang.
+Data and Code for the paper: ''Additive Dynamic Models for Correcting Numerical Model Outputs'' by Y. Chen, X. Chang, F. Luo, and H. Huang.

 ## Data